Adding a member to an SMSF: Pros and cons

 Some disadvantages to adding a member may include:

 - Adding a member who subsequently separates/divorces their partner/spouse may result in the SMSF becoming involved in an expensive and protracted family law dispute.
 In the case of the parents separating, will the children take a neutral position or support their favourite parent in relation to queries such as who should exit the fund and how much each spouse should be entitled to.

-- Other disputes may arise among members, e.g. the parents may want conservative investments while the children may want to take more risk, e.g. crypto currency.
+- Other disputes may arise among members, e.g., the parents may want conservative investments while the children may want to take more risk, e.g., cryptocurrency.
 Parents will need to share information on their retirement savings and may not like to be accountable to their children for bad investment decisions.

-- In one sad case, the son with a drug addiction had access to the fund’s bank account (as he was an individual trustee) and misappropriated almost all the fund’s assets (including all his parents retirement savings) to feed his drug habit (Triway Superannuation Fund and Commissioner of Taxation AATA 302).
+- In one sad case, the son with a drug addiction had access to the fund’s bank account (as he was an individual trustee) and misappropriated almost all the fund’s assets (including all his parents’ retirement savings) to feed his drug habit (Triway Superannuation Fund and Commissioner of Taxation AATA 302).
 The parents, as loving parents tend to do, then sought to cover up the misappropriation by their son until the auditor found out and notified the ATO.
 This case shows the risks of adding children as trustees/directors of an SMSF.

 Maintaining control of the fund